Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results: Summary

 \section{Summary}

 In this manuscript, we have presented a critical assessment of the present $B$ anomalies based on the QCD factorisation (QCDf) approach.

 First, we have shown that the new CMS measurements of the angular observables of the $B \to K^* \mu^+\mu^-$ are compatible with the corresponding LHCb measurements at the 1$\sigma$ level.
-This is an important independent confirmation of the deviation from the QCDf predictions (including a $10\%$ guesstimate on the non-factorisable power corrections) found in the LHCb measurements.
+The updated 2025 LHCb data are in agreement with the previous LHCb results and also with the recent CMS data, but exhibit even larger tensions due to their smaller experimental uncertainties.

 We also have shown in several examples that using different sets of local form factors based on LCSR and lattice calculations leads to notable changes in the NP significance.
 These large changes require further analysis.
 One explanation could be that the uncertainties in the form factor calculations have been underestimated so far - as already stated in Ref.~\cite{Chobanova:2017ghn}.